 - the residual air in the pouch after processing shall be less than 2 % of the volume of the pouch contents

 - the average proportion of fish to curry in retort pouch shall be in the ratio of 60: 40

 - the percentage of salt in the product shall be 1% to 2 %, maximum

 - The material shall be packed in retortable pouches, exhausted or vacuumized and heat-sealed.
 Exhausting can be done either by steam injection or hot filling to achieve residual air level of less than 2%.

 - Processing (Retorting) shall be done in overpressure autoclave till the product reaches an F0 value of 8-10 minutes at the slowest heating point.
 The water used for cooling of retort pouches shall be as per IS 10500:2012 standards and chlorinated to maintain free residual chlorine of less than 2 mg/l.

 - the retort pouches shall be packed in suitable retail containers to prevent physical impact during transportation

-- retort pouch materials of food grade quality having the configuration of polyester/aluminium foil/cast polypropylene or four layers consisting of polyester/aluminium foil or aluminium oxide/nylon and cast polypropylene may be used.
+- retort pouch materials of food grade quality having the configuration of polyester/ aluminum foil/cast polypropylene or four layers consisting of polyester/ aluminum foil or aluminum oxide/nylon and cast polypropylene may be used.
 Other suitable packaging materials which can withstand high temperature and pressure can also be used

 The pouches shall be of food grade quality.
 The retort pouch shall have the mechanical properties as under